 The great thing about having a jar of fermented garlic on hand is that you can easily grab a clove or two whenever you need it.
 This is reminiscent of having a jar of the Master Tonic in the pantry during cold/flu season.

 I like to suck on a clove as a natural remedy for sore throat.
 While sucking on a raw clove (let alone chewing it) is too hot for many people, sucking on a pickled clove is easy to do.
 In fact, the flavor is similar to roasted garlic and quite tasty.
-Thus, fermented garlic cloves are a great option for children.
+Thus, fermented garlic cloves are a great option for children over age 3.

 As mentioned before, those who are sensitive to raw garlic will likely find pickled garlic to be no problem.
-The fermentation process conveniently eliminates the stinky aspects on body and breath afterward.
+The fermentation process conveniently eliminates some of the stinky aspects of the body and breath afterward.

-Pickling garlic that is properly fermented is also a frugal alternative to using odor-free garlic pills.
-On the positive side, garlic in pill form is very convenient for traveling, so don’t completely discount this as an option on occasion.
+Pickling garlic that is properly fermented is also a frugal alternative to using garlic or allicin supplements.
+On the positive side, buffered garlic in pill form is very convenient for traveling, so don’t completely discount this as an option on occasion.

 Pickled Garlic Recipe